nunomaduro/collision/README.md

 (new \NunoMaduro\Collision\Provider)->register();
 ```

-## Phpunit adapter BETA
+## Phpunit adapter

-Add the following configuration to your `phpunit.xml`

 Phpunit must be 6.0 or higher.

+Add the following configuration to your `phpunit.xml`:

 ```xml
     <listeners>